sumantkataria/Pluralsight-notes/Web_Security_owasp.md

         - Whitelist all special characters
 8. Insecure Deserilization -
     - Integrity around serialize objects
-9. Components with known vulnerabilities(disclosure of component version) -
+9. Components with known vulnerabilities - disclosure of component version
     - Identify components & versions
     - Components should be monitored
-    - Keep components updated
+    - Keep components updated or patching
 10. Insufficient Logging & Monitoring -
     - User inputs logged with proper data
     - Logs in a proper format